danlythemanly/bmd/README.md

                              |___/

-Then there are sections headings, which are notated in the .bmd file like this:

-    ===== A Section =====

 At the top of the blog, a table of contents will be generated containing all sections.
 The .bmd file doesn't have a table of contents, though, and when writing blog entries, you don't need to worry about them.
+Sections headings are notated in the .bmd file like
+this:

+    ===== A Section =====

 Sections may include subsections.
+The generated HTML will similarly have a table of contents at the top of each section listing these subsections.
+Again, the table of contents doesn't show up in the .bmd file at all.
+If the table of contents for a section is not desired, the section heading can be notated like this:

+    ===== A Section =====|

 Subsection headings are notated in the .bmd file like this:

     Subsection
     ----------

-The generated HTML will similarly have a table of contents at the top of each section listing subsections.
-Again, the table of contents doesn't show up in the .bmd file at all.
 Sections and subsections can both have paragraphs inside them:

     This is a paragraph.
 For me, the lines are normally chopped in emacs because I like it that way.
 Paragraphs have no indent or